GeeKboy2/Game-of-Mansuba/README.md

+# Files Structure

+The directory src has all the files necessary for the execution.
+The directory tst has all the files that helped us test the functions we used.

+# How To Use

 make -WIDTH=10 -HEIGHT=6: To compile all files with world size (6x10) option.
 By default "make" compiles all files with world size (4x5).

 make test: to execute all the files in the tst directory